Solar Roof Ventilator an effective Whirlybird Alternative

 - SW-AU-R-40 – Moves 2300 cubic metres of air per hour

-Cool Your Roof Space with Our Solar Powered Roof Ventilator
+Cool Your Roof Space with Our Solar Roof Ventilator

 The Solar Whiz ventilation system has $0 running costs and only relies on the sun to cool your roof space.
 The solar roof fan draws hot air out of your roof space and home, introducing fresh, cool air instead.
 The Solar Whiz is completely powered by solar energy and provides effective roof ventilation, helping you control the temperature in your home.

 Did you know that the temperature on your roof can get as high as 60 degrees?
 Imagine what that heat build-up in your home does to your cooling and air conditioning bills!

 Our Solar Whiz systems use heat extraction and roof ventilation to effectively minimise heat build-up in your house.
 It’s much more powerful and relies on the sun, instead of wind or existing heat build-up.
 On those stifling hot summer days when there’s no wind, a wind-driven whirlybird doesn’t achieve anything.
 The Solar Whiz, however, will work extremely effectively all day, utilising the sunlight to cool down your home.

-Our solar roof ventilator unit removes heat from the home like whirlybirds do, but at a much faster rate.
+Our solar roof ventilator unit removes heat from the home as whirlybirds do, but at a much faster rate.
 Which enables far more effective and efficient roof ventilation.

 Have a look at our energy-efficient air conditioning alternative animations to see how ventilation works.